LionSR/TeXRA/README.md

 # coauthor-for-vs-code README

-This is the README for your extension "coauthor-for-vs-code".
 After writing up a brief description, we recommend including the following sections.

 ## Features